2/3rd Anti-Tank Regiment (Australia): Formation and service in North Africa

 The 2/3rd Anti-Tank Regiment was formed in July 1940 at Warwick Farm, New South Wales, as part of the all volunteer Second Australian Imperial Force that was raised for overseas service during World War II.
 The regiment was assigned to the 8th Division on formation but it was later transferred to the 9th Division; its first commanding officer was Lieutenant Colonel Eoin Munro.
 It initially consisted of four batteries – the 9th, 10th, 11th, and 12th – and like other such units raised at this time, had an authorised strength of 30 officers and 526 soldiers, and forty-eight Ordnance QF 2-pounder guns, although it did not initially receive these weapons and initial training was undertaken using simulated weapons.
 In September, the regiment moved to Ingleburn, New South Wales, before embarking for the Middle East in November, arriving the following month.
 Further training was undertaken at Julis, in Palestine.

 In February – March 1941, the regiment joined the rest of the 9th Division; the regiment was sent to Amiriya in Egypt, where they were hastily issued with a mix of weapons including captured Solothurn anti-tank rifles, Italian 47 mm guns, and 37 mm Bofors guns.
 Amidst the chaos and confusion of the German offensive in Cyrenaica, the regiment was dispersed across several locations – the 9th Battery garrisoned the port of Tobruk, while the 12th remained on the Egyptian border.
 The 11th Battery, and regimental headquarters, was allocated to support the 3rd Indian Motor Brigade at Mechili, where they were heavily engaged over three days in early April.
-After the town was surrounded by German armoured forces, the force attempted to break out and withdraw back to Tobruk.
+After the town was surrounded by Axis armoured forces, the force attempted to break out and withdraw back to Tobruk.
 Some was eventually captured; the regiment lost 91 men captured, including Munro, as well as four others killed and seven wounded.

 The remnants of the regiment, then under the command of Major Henry Glover, concentrated around Tobruk where the 9th Battery joined them as the town fell under siege.
 New 2-pounder guns were issued, and the regiment assumed command of several infantry anti-tank companies (the 20th and 24th).
 They were heavily engaged over Easter, as the Germans launched a heavy armoured assault against the perimeter.
 Meanwhile, the 12th Battery was cut off from the regiment, and was assigned to the 22nd Guards Brigade carrying out defensive actions around the frontier, before being transferred to support the 7th Armoured Division.
 In August, the battery deployed to Mersa Matruh, rejoining the Australian 9th Division.
 The rest of the regiment remained in Tobruk until September, taking part in the defence of the town before being relieved by a British unit, and withdrawn by sea back to Palestine.
 Its losses during the siege amounted to 11 killed, 39 wounded and 96 captured.